Enjoy a More Natural Smile with Composite Dental Fillings

 How do I know if I need a filling?

 If you are experiencing discomfort in your teeth, you may be a good candidate for a filling.
 Teeth sensitivity is an effective indicator of decay or fracture.
-When you come in for an evaluation, Dr. Taylor directs you to the appropriate dental treatment for your situation.
+When you come in for an evaluation, Drs.
+Goldman or Noh direct you to the appropriate dental treatment for your situation.
 We typically recommend fillings as the best solution for restoring teeth that have severe tooth decay, cracks, chips and cavities.

 Cavity Prevention — What can I do to prevent the need for a filling?